karmasakshi/jet/README.md

 ## Features

-- **Modern Angular**: Signals, new templating syntax, Zoneless, Standalone, NgOptimizedImage and more.
+- **Modern Angular**: Signals, new template syntax, Zoneless, Standalone, and more.
 - **Strict linting and formatting**: Strict configurations for ESLint, Prettier and TypeScript.
 - **Performant**: Modular and tree-shakeable.
 80+ on [PageSpeed Insights](https://pagespeed.web.dev/).
 - **Secure**: Locked-down CSP and other security headers.
 80+ on [Mozilla Observatory](https://developer.mozilla.org/en-US/observatory).